Shares flat as investors parse economic data, dollar dips for third day

 Oil prices hovered near six-week highs and were on track for a weekly gain as U.S. oil producers in the Gulf of Mexico cut more than half their output because of a tropical storm and as tensions continued to simmer in the Middle East.

 Gold prices, dulled by the stronger-than-expected U.S. consumer inflation data, regained their shine thanks to renewed trade worries and rate cut expectations.
-Spot gold XAU= last traded up 0.5% at $1,410.99 per ounce.
+Spot gold last traded up 0.5% at $1,410.99 per ounce.

 Reporting by Ritvik Carvalho; additional reporting by Abhinav Ramnarayan and Saikat Chatterjee in London; Editing by Raissa Kasolowsky